meleu/tdd-ruby/loops-blocks-and-strings.md

 ##### Bracket Blocks

-When a block contains just a single instruction, it's usual to use `{` brackets `}` to delimiter the block, like this:
+When a block contains just a single instruction, it's usual between Rubyists to use `{` brackets `}` to delimiter the block, like this:

 ```ruby
 5.times { puts "Learn Ruby with TDD" }